 LoDo is home to the massive behemoth of a bookstore, Tattered Cover, where you can pick up a new or used copy of pretty much any book your heart desires.

 Next head to Larimer Square to check out the stores there, but mostly to ogle the restored red brick warehouses strung with fairy lights that are now home to various stores, restaurants, and bars.

 Heading further into downtown, walk or catch the free bus down the pleasant 16th Street Mall, where there are street performers in summer.

 If you want to do any shopping during your visit, this is the place to do it.
 At the other end of downtown are Civic Center Park and the State Capitol which you can visit on a free tour.

-If you find yourself in Denver between Tuesday and Thursday between mid April to mid October, check out Civic Center Eats at Civic Center Park – a gathering of food trucks with seating and live music, where you can get anything from Ethiopian and Polish food through to Southern BBQ and Cornish pasties.
+If you find yourself in Denver on a Thursday between mid-April to mid-October, check out Civic Center Eats at Civic Center Park – a gathering of food trucks with seating and live music, where you can get anything from tacos and arepas through to Southern BBQ and nitro ice cream.
 Mmmmmm.

 After a morning of awesome eats, it’s time to burn it off.
 Grab a city bike from one of the many bike docking points around the city and hit one of the bike trails that follow the river.